 - You must install these using a hand-operated wrench

 Most Affordable X-Chocks

-These affordable x-chocks can be applied to tandem tires up to 6 inches apart.
-Unfortunately, they do not extend to a greater length.
+These affordable x-chocks can be applied to tandem tires up to 12 inches apart and all the way down to 3.5 inches apart.
 As with most metal wheel chocks, these x-chocks are coated with a rust-resistant material, allowing them to survive inclement weather and heavy moisture conditions.

 Recap: Best RV Wheel Chocks